safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/relay-kit.md

 [Gelato 1Balance](https://docs.gelato.network/developer-services/relay/payment-and-fees/1balance) allows you to execute transactions using a prepaid deposit.
 This can be used to sponsor transactions to other Safes or even to use a deposit on Polygon to pay the fees for a wallet on another chain.

 For the 1Balance quickstart tutorial, you will use the Gelato relayer to pay for the gas fees on Polygon using the Goerli ETH you've deposited into your Gelato 1Balance account.

+For this tutorial you will need a 1/1 Safe deployed on Polygon.
+You can create one using [Safe UI](../../quickstart) or [Protocol Kit](./protocol-kit/).

 ### Deposit Goerli ETH into Gelato 1Balance